By Madeleine Ortiz

-1) Start a gratitude journal
+1) Start a gratitude journal.

 Every morning when you wake up, or every night before bed reflect on the day.
-List three specific things you that made you feel fortunate.
+List three specific things that made you feel fortunate.
 The more detailed, the better.
-Try and see how many days in a row you can go without repeating an item. instead of writing in a journal, you can try one of the many gratitude apps.
+Try and see how many days in a row you can go without repeating an item.
+Instead of writing in a journal, you can try one of the many gratitude apps.

-2) Try a thankfulness meditation
+2) Try a thankfulness meditation.

 Part of what gratitude does is ground us, so why not amplify the experience by doing a thankfulness meditation.
 Find a quiet space and a comfortable seat.
 Close your eyes, and breathe in, and think “I am.”
 Exhale quietly and slowly and think, “thankful.”
 Repeat for as long as you’d like.